Home » Career » Artillery Jobs for Army & Marine Veterans after Military

 Industrial Machinery Mechanic

-If you would rather not go to college, this may be a good fit since a college degree is not required, although some certifications may be required for specific equipment.
-However, you may want to consider using your GI Bill to earn a degree in industrial maintenance or something similar, because a degree can often set you up for higher positions and of course a higher salary.
-This jobs are normally found in factories, power plants, or a construction sites.
+If you prefer not to attend college, this may be a suitable option, as a college degree is not required; however, some certifications may be necessary for specific equipment.
+However, you may want to consider using your GI Bill to earn a degree in industrial maintenance or a similar field, as a degree can often lead to higher positions and a higher salary.

-Having experience with operating different vehicle types can be good for a job as a short-haul or local delivery driver.
-There are many different options for being a delivery driver.
-In today’s “bit” economy and online sales there is a high demand for delivery drivers.
-You can deliver virtually anything from hazardous materials to household products.
+Having professional experience with operating different vehicle types can be good for a job as a short-haul or local delivery driver.
+There are numerous options for becoming a delivery driver.
+In today’s economy and online sales, there is a high demand for delivery drivers and commercial drivers.

 Knowing exactly what to do after military life is over can be difficult, but these jobs might be just the direction you are looking to go.
 Figure out the skills you have that you want to continue using and start there.
-Finding an after-military job using skills you learned in the military is a plus.
+Finding a post-military job that utilizes the skills you learned in the military is a plus.

 RELATED: